Francescolis/Xpandables.Net/README.md

 The **Optional< T>** type allows to create a named value or a variable that contains a value or not.
 An **Optional** has an underlying type and can hold a value of that type, or it might not have a value.

-- Is a struct, so it is a value type.
-- Is immutable, so it can't be changed once it has been created.
-- Is a generic type, so it can hold a value of any type.
+- Is a struct, immutable, a generic type, so it can hold a value of any type.
-- Is a monad, so it can be used in LINQ expressions.
-- Is a value object, so it can be used as a key in a dictionary.
-- Implements **IEnumerable< T>**, so it can be used in a foreach loop.
+- Is a monad, implements **IEnumerable< T>**, so it can be used in a foreach loop.

 Creating an Optional : Some or Empty